 Six Sigma Principle

-Formalized by Bill Smith (Motorola) in the late 1980s, the Six Sigma methodology combines several quality tools.
+Formalized by Bill Smith at Motorola in the late 80’s, the Six Sigma methodology combines several quality tools.

 This methodology aims to improve processes in two ways: